NikiforovAll/mcp-template-dotnet/README.md

   <a href="https://github.com/orgs/modelcontextprotocol/discussions">Discussions</a>
 </p>

-The Model Context Protocol (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
-Whether you're building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.

-## Template

-This repository contains a template for creating a Model Context Protocol (MCP) application in .NET.
+This repository contains a [template](https://www.nuget.org/packages/Nall.ModelContextProtocol.Template) for creating a Model Context Protocol (MCP) application in .NET.
 It provides a basic structure and example code to help you get started with building your own MCP-enabled applications.

 ## Getting Started